Department of Health and Human Services

 Keith W. Sickendick Administrative Law Judge

-- 3. Summary judgment is the term of art used to refer specifically to the procedures described by Fed.
+- back to note 2 3.
+Summary judgment is the term of art used to refer specifically to the procedures described by Fed.
 R. Civ.
 P. 56(a) and related cases.
 The term “summary affirmance” is imprecise and does not refer to the specific procedural device used to affirm a decision or determination without according due process rights provided by law.

-- 7. The statute provides in pertinent part:
+- back to note 6 7.
+The statute provides in pertinent part:

 - back to note 7 8.
 Each agency submitting a proposed or final rule for publication in the Federal Register must provide a preamble to inform the reader of the basis and purpose of the regulation or proposal.
 1 C.F.R. § 18.12.
 In promulgating regulations, the Secretary must publish the proposed regulation in the Federal Register and allow no fewer than 60 days for public comment.
 Act § 1871.